 - Toursim office in Hienghène

 - Opening hours: Monday to Friday : 8h00 - 12h00 and 13h00 - 17h00, Saturday and public holiday : 8h00 - 15h00

 Of the various tribes in the town, the most famous one is Tiendanite.
 Nestled in the mountains at the center of breathtaking landscapes, this is where Jean-Marie Tjibaou is buried, the Kanak independence leader who was assassinated in 1989 after signing peace treaties with the loyalist parties then represented by Jacques Lafleur.

 To discover the lush surroundings of the town, there is nothing like horse riding.
 One afternoon is sufficient to enjoy a trek among tribes, an original way to explore the area.
 Go further and discover the Caledonian Massif on horseback, accompanied by Abel, an experienced and qualified guide.
 The trek takes place in the heart of the Massif, offering exceptional views.

 New Caledonia is just waiting for you

-Ramada Hotel & Suites Noumea is ideally located on Anse Vata Bay in proximity to the beachfront, cafes and restaurants.
-This 4 star hotel offers 127 elegant, well designed rooms & suites, all with at least one balcony.
+Ideally located on Anse Vata Bay, and only 10 minutes drive from the CBD and main shopping centre, Ramada Hotel & Suites is a 4 star hotel offering 127 elegant, well designed rooms & suites, all with at least one balcony.